JSuder-xx/JSuder-xx.github.io/_posts/2019-01-6-media-purveyor.md

 ---

 # History
-From some forgotten month in 2004 to March of 2006, I spent spare night and weekend hours (when not with my fiance) developing a media management application with a number of novel features.
+From some forgotten month in 2004 to March of 2006, I spent spare hours developing a media management application with a number of novel features.
 Convinced this innovation must equate to financial success, I left a salaried position to work full-time developing the product I thought would become a household name.

 The first problem encountered on the road to making the product a household name was the name itself: **Media Purveyor**